leadhub-code/upload-to-s3/README.md

 Upload a file to AWS S3, similar to `aws s3 cp file.txt s3://bucket/path/file.txt`,
 but if the destination file (S3 object) already exists, do not overwrite it (do not upload new version).

+We use this script in our CI pipelines.

 Installation
 ------------